 - On the preview page, ensure that your new form shows up and is in the right place on the page.

-- Return to the page where you’d like the form to appear.
+- Return to the page where you’d like to use the form.

-- Place your cursor in the location where you would like to embed the form on the page.
+- Select the spot where you would like the form to appear within the block editor on that page.

 - Click the “Add Block” button and add a new “Forms” block.